netphantm/Arduino_home_thermostat/README.md

 ### Features
 - **WiFiManager**
-- **240x320 touch Display**
+- **touch LCD Display (resistive)**
-    - It Shows the measured and target temperatures and the heating status (On/Off).
-I'm working on an info page for the connection and other miscellaneous settings
+    - shows the measured and target temperatures and the heating system status.
-    - The display dimms down, one minute after using the touch sensor

 ---